 Moving companies are required by law to provide some form of valuation.
-There are currently two generally applicable levels for interstate household goods moves, one that reimburses the consumer for the replacement value of the goods, and one that reimburses the consumer at a rate of 60 cents per pound.
+There are currently two generally applicable levels for interstate household goods moves, one that reimburses the consumer for the replacement value of the goods and one that reimburses the consumer at a rate of 60 cents per pound.
 It's important to understand that moving companies do not offer insurance – movers provide tariff-based loss and damage liability, which moving companies call "valuation."
 Although the moving company's "valuation" functions similarly to insurance when loss or damage occurs, it is distinct.
-Valuation adheres to the series of transportation laws, and it is a level of liability that the carrier agrees to assume, and may result in higher transportation rates depending upon the valuation option you choose.
+Valuation adheres to the series of transportation laws, and it is a level of liability that the carrier agrees to assume.
+It may result in higher transportation rates depending on your chosen valuation.
 Unlike insurance, valuation is regulated by the Department of Transportation.
-Insurance, on the other hand, was developed to spread the risk of loss and represents a contract in which the insurance company – in exchange for a premium – agrees to reimburse the shipper against loss.
-It's worth noting the difference between insurance and valuation so you will know how your items are covered in the case of damage or loss during a move.
+On the other hand, insurance was developed to spread the risk of loss and represents a contract in which the insurance company – in exchange for a premium – agrees to reimburse the shipper against loss.
+It's worth noting the difference between insurance and valuation, so you will know how your items are covered in the case of damage or loss during a move.

 How is storage charged when moving?

-Storage charges are also determined by the length of time your items are stored.
-Short-term storage may be offered when you need to move things temporarily while your home is being prepared.
+Storage charges are determined by the amount of space needed (cubic feet) and the time your items are stored.
+Short-term storage may be offered when you need to temporarily move things while your home is prepared.
 Moving companies charge for every step of the process.
 You'll be charged for the movers to load up at the storage facility, you'll be charged for the warehouse laborers to inventory your belongings, you'll be charged the storage time, and then the move again.

 Do moving companies charge for insurance?

-Movers don't actually offer or sell insurance, but instead, offer something called valuations coverage.
+Professional movers don't offer or sell insurance but instead provide valuations coverage.
 Valuations are what your goods are worth, and that's determined by you, the customer, before the move.
 You're entitled to free coverage if you don't purchase valuations.
 If you want more protection than that, movers may offer additional valuations coverage.

 Here's a quick summary of how valuations work:

 - You can choose full value coverage, actual value coverage, and deductibles.
-You'll also get a quote for the amount of money needed to insure your belongings.
-You may also purchase real insurance from third-party providers.
+You'll also get a quote for the amount needed to insure your belongings.
+Y